eclipse/xtext/xtext-website/documentation/310_web_integration.md

  * `xtextLang`
    The language name (usually the file extension configured for the language).
 This is used to set the `resourceId` and `syntaxDefinition` options if they have not been specified.

+#### Operation Modes

+The web integration of Xtext supports two operation modes, which are described in the following.

+##### Stateful Mode

+This mode is active when `sendFullText` is `false`, which is the default setting.
+In stateful mode, an update request is sent to the server whenever the text content of the editor changes.
+With this approach a copy of the text is kept in the session state of the server, and many Xtext-related services such as AST parsing and validation are cached together with that copy.
+This means that services run much faster on the server, and the message size of most requests is very small.
+Use this mode in order to optimize response times of service requests.

+##### Stateless Mode

+This mode is active when `sendFullText` is set to `true`.
+In this case no update request is necessary when the text content changes, but the full text content is attached to all other service requests.
+This means that the text has to be parsed again for each request, and the message size is proportional to the size of the text content.
+Use this mode only when you want to avoid server-side sessions and respective session ids stored in cookies.

 #### Invoking Services

 The `createEditor` and `createServices` functions set up listeners for editor events such that most services are invoked automatically while using the editor.
 However, all services can also be invoked programmatically using the `xtextServices` object that is attached to each editor instance.
-For example, the following code saves the resource associated with the editor when the button with the ID `save-button` is clicked:
+For example, the following code saves the resource associated with the editor when the button with the id `save-button` is clicked:

 ```javascript
 var editor = xtext.createEditor();